ImpulsiveLad/CentralConfig/README.md

 **Scale Enemy Spawn Rate?** -
 This setting adjusts the enemy spawn rate to match the moon's new max enemy counts (double the original will make twice as many enemies spawn).

+**Accelerate Enemy Spawning?** -
+Allows you to set a new value per moon that tweaks the enemy spawn timing.

 **Remove Duplicate Enemies?** -
 Only keeps the highest rarity of a specific enemy in a spawnlist.
 This runs after tags, the current dungeon, and the current weather adds/replaces enemies.